-This course provides students with the opportunity for in-depth study of the concepts and processes that occur in biological systems.
+This SBI4U course provides students with the opportunity for in-depth study of the concepts and processes that occur in biological systems.
 Students will study theory and conduct investigations in the areas of biochemistry, metabolic processes, molecular genetics, homeostasis, and population dynamics.
-Emphasis will be placed on the achievement of detailed knowledge and the refinement of skills needed for further study in various branches of the life sciences and related fields.
+In SBI4U emphasis will be placed on the achievement of detailed knowledge and the refinement of skills needed for further study in various branches of the life sciences and related fields.

 Prerequisite: Grade 11 Biology, University Preparation

 As summarized in Growing Success 2010, the primary purpose of assessment and evaluation is to improve student learning.
 Information gathered through assessment helps teachers to determine students’ strengths and weaknesses in their achievement of the curriculum expectations in each course.
 This information also serves to guide teachers in adapting curriculum and instructional approaches to students’ needs and in assessing the overall effectiveness of programs and classroom practices.
 As part of assessment, teachers provide students with descriptive feedback that guides their efforts towards improvement.

 Evaluation refers to the process of judging the quality of student work on the basis of established criteria, and assigning a value to represent that quality.
 All curriculum expectations must be accounted for in instruction, but evaluation focuses on students’ achievement of the overall expectations.
 A students’ achievement of the overall expectations is evaluated on the basis of his or her achievement of related specific expectations.
 Teachers will use their professional judgement to determine which specific expectations should be used to evaluate achievement of overall expectations, and which ones will be covered in instruction and assessment but not necessarily evaluated.